cloud-gov/cg-site/content/docs/compliance/diagrams.md

 These diagrams can help you build a System Security Plan for an application, or assess the security and compliance of an application.

+## Examples for customer System Security Plans

+You can use these realistic sample diagrams as inspiration for your own diagrams for your customer system.

+* [Example #1 PDF](/img/example-diagram-1.pdf) ([SVG](/img/example-diagram-1.svg)) - A frontend website application and a backend API application, connected to a database.
+* [Example #2 PDF](/img/example-diagram-2.pdf) ([SVG](/img/example-diagram-2.svg)) - An application connected to a database and a Redis queue, with authentication, and with a connection to an external email service (not provided by cloud.gov).

 ## Customer systems

 * [Data flow from the public to a public application]({{< relref "docs/apps/custom-domains.md#comparison-of-default-domains-and-custom-domains" >}})